billnreed/es6-starter-pack/README.md

 [Browserify](http://browserify.org/) is used with [es6ify](https://github.com/thlorenz/es6ify) to transpile the code and enable ES6 module support.
 Note that source maps weren't working with es6ify 1.6.0, but do work with 1.4.0.

-This technique compiles all your JavaScript files into one everything gets loaded onto the page at once.
+This technique compiles all your JavaScript files into one and it all gets loaded onto the page at once.
 If everything is minified and the file size is small enough, then this should be okay.
 However, if it takes too long for the page to load then a different techniques that loads files asynchronously would be better.
 Take a look at [SystemJS](https://github.com/systemjs/systemjs) and [jspm](http://jspm.io/).